top of page

 Who is tony domenick?

-i’m a musician, teacher, sound engineer, and deep thinker from Denver, Colorado.
-My primary instrument was Alto Saxophone until my high school band director convinced me to try Trombone, my Presbyterian choir director convinced me to sing, and a close friend taught me to play “Take 5” and “für Elise” on the piano. i also play Ukulele, and i love the different ideas each of these instruments can inspire.
+I’m a musician, teacher, sound engineer, and aspiring philosopher from Denver, Colorado.
+My first instrument was Alto Saxophone—then my high school band director convinced me to try Trombone, my church choir director convinced me to Sing, and a close friend taught me to play “Take 5” and “für Elise” on the Piano.
+I also play Ukulele, and i love the different ideas each of these instruments can inspire.

-i teach one on one music lessons, perform at concerts and events, and use my home studio—Studio Panda—to record music, podcasts, and voice over.
+I teach one-on-one music lessons, perform at concerts and events, facilitate community choirs, create music for improv & sketch theatre, and record & mix music, podcasts, and voice over.

 Breathe.
 Smile.
 Listen.
 Peace.